ramatulli/openhab2-addons/addons/binding/org.openhab.binding.intesisbox/README.md

 This binding connects to WiFi [IntesisBox](http://www.intesisbox.com/) devices, speaking an ASCII protocol.
 It does _not_ support [IntesisHome](http://www.intesishome.com/) devices.
 This binding has only been tested against a FJ-RC-WMP-1 IntesisBox.

+[update 29-Feb-2020]

+Binding tested against IntesisBox model FJ-AC-WMP-1 connected to a Fujitsu AUTGxxKRLA.
+Some further enhancement made to the binding include
+- addition of the IntesisBox ID command which returns details about the intesisbox device itself (rather than the connected AC unit)
+- channels MODE, FANSP, VANEUD, VANELR now dynamically set based on the LIMITS returned from the connected A/C unit.

+If the channel is not supported by the A/C unit, such as VALUELR on a ceiling cassette unit, it will maintain the the default values for that channel, e.g. [AUTO, 1-9, SWING, PULSE].
+Just manually unlink the channel if not used in the OpenHab thing configuration.

 ## Supported Things

 This binding only supports one thing type: